h5jan/h5jan-core/README.md

 NOTE: This project *has not* been proposed as an eclipse science project yet, however it is made up of code from the dawnsci project and depends on January.

- \* Eclipse January has a page on the [Eclipse Foundation](https://www.eclipse.org/january/) web site.

 ## Setting PATH and LD_LIBRARY_PATH
 This library will load its native parts automatically.